 Before saying “I DO,” you should take stock of any premarital assets and your future intentions for them.
 If you have items you have inherited, or if you anticipate a large inheritance, and you intend to keep these items as separate, non-marital property, you may want to lay out the ground rules, should you divorce, in a pre-marital or prenuptial agreement.

 When you find yourself starting divorce proceedings without the protection of a prenuptial agreement, there are still options.
-Working with a Virga Law Firm Tallahassee Attorney will allow you to receive legal advice at all stages, and be appraised of your rights and obligations at all times.
+Working with a Virga Law Firm attorney will allow you to receive legal advice at all stages, and be appraised of your rights and obligations at all times.
 The attorney will look at your specific situation, pre and post marriage assets, inherited and sentimental items, the spouse’s conduct and all relevant factors to help you draft a settlement consistent with your concerns.